 The Ghana National Team Coach, James Kwesi Appiah, is set to establish a solar equipment manufacturing plant in his home country, Ghana.
-The Kwesi Appiah’s solar factory project, which is targeted at producing solar panels for both domestic and industrial purposes, will reportedly be carried out by the Black Stars coach with some of his business partners, at the cost of €14.5 million.
+The Kwesi Appiah’s solar factory project, which is targeted at producing solar panels for both domestic and industrial purposes, will be carried out by the Black Stars coach with some of his business partners, at the cost of €14.5 million.

-Considering the dire need for economic improvement as well as job creation in the country at the moment, news of the upcoming solar plant has been received as a welcome development by all and sundry.
+Considering the dire need for economic improvement as well as job creation in the country at the moment, news of the upcoming solar plant has been received as a good development by all and sundry.
 Below are some of the good things about the proposed project.

-5 Interesting Things Ghanaians Must Know about the Upcoming Manufacturing Plant
+Things Ghanaians Must Know about the Upcoming Manufacturing Plant

 1. Black Star Coach Appiah is Setting Up the Project in the Locality

 Kwesi Appiah’s solar factory is set to be established in Ashaiman, in the Greater Accra region of Ghana.
 The initiative has been welcomed by the Ashaiman municipal services, and according to report, the Municipal Assembly has already provided a 3.4 acre land for the construction of the solar factory, which is expected to take off by February ending in 2018.
-It has also been revealed that the land will serve as an equity to ensure that present and future generations of the municipality continuously benefited tremendously from the dividends of the factory.
+It has also been revealed that the land will serve as an equity to ensure that present and future generations of the municipality continue to benefit tremendously from the dividends of the factory.

 2. He’s being Supported by the German Government